Skip to content

 It might be capped.
 That’s called a market cap; there may be a ceiling to how much money you can make with that store, or it might be too small or too competitive based on what you choose.

-And there’s constantly new dog products coming out, and it’s not too small or too competitive.
+And new dog products are constantly coming out, and they are not too small or too competitive.

-You may not even know what steampunk is, but if you do, it’s like a style of vintage-sized sci-fi apparel and dress.
-It’s a small niche; you’ll be capped for earnings if you go into the steampunk niche.
+You may not even know what steampunk is, but if you do, it’s a style of vintage-sized sci-fi apparel and dress.
+It’s a small niche, and your earnings will be capped if you enter it.

 Building a million-dollar business in the steampunk niche would be very difficult.
-That’s an example of choosing a niche that is too small and is probably too capped and may even be too competitive because all it takes, you know.
+That’s an example of choosing a niche that is too small, probably too capped, and may even be too competitive because all it takes is, you know.

-Neil Patel has a great concept that I heard him say once, where he said it’s much easier to get a small slice and carve out your business in a billion-dollar industry than it is to carve out a big piece in a million-dollar industry.
+Neil Patel has a great concept that I heard him say once: It’s much easier to get a small slice and carve out your business in a billion-dollar industry than it is to carve out a big piece in a million-dollar industry.

 Generally, the idea is that if you can find a big niche with a lot of opportunity and lots of money to be made, it will be easier for you to build a million-dollar business in that because there’s so much money to go around, so much opportunity.